Portia Modise: Personal life

-In March 2005 Ria Ledwaba, head of the women's committee at the South African Football Association (SAFA), announced plans to send players to etiquette workshops and supply tighter kit to increase their femininity.
+In March 2005, Ria Ledwaba, head of the women's committee at the South African Football Association (SAFA), announced plans to send players to etiquette workshops and supply tighter kit to increase their femininity.
 As captain of the national team Modise publicly rejected the proposals and made an outspoken attack on the committee: "We need sponsors but all the committee does is raise less important issues because they have failed to transform the sport."

 During the dispute with Ledwaba, Modise had declined to reveal her own sexual orientation: "My private life is my business."
-In 2011, she appeared in a television documentary which highlighted the plight of lesbians in South Africa, who live in fear of "corrective rape", violence and murder.
+In 2011, she appeared in a television documentary which highlighted the plight of lesbians (particularly Black lesbians) in South Africa, who live in fear of "corrective rape", violence and murder.
 Modise told the programme makers she did not venture out alone at night: "I know how dangerous it is to live as a black lesbian in South Africa."

+Controversy

+After a 0–0 draw with Nigeria that meant South Africa failed to qualify for the 2024 Summer Olympics, Modise accused South Africa coach Desiree Ellis of favouring Coloureds in her squad selections simply because Ellis herself is Coloured, claiming that Coloureds "can't jam".
+These comments were widely criticised as racist and inaccurate.
+In reality, 10 of the 11 players in the starting 11 for the match were Black, with the one exception being Coloured goalkeeper Kaylin Swart who kept a clean sheet during the match.